Jack Campin's homepage

 The tunes are mostly taken from old and rare sources most people don't

 have access to, and edited as carefully as possible.
-ABC is very compact,
+ABC is very compact;

 none of these files are big.
 If you don't want to install anything on

-this way, set it to display the ABC with a fixed width font like Courier).
+it to display the ABC with a fixed width font like Courier).

 - An illustrated tutorial on modes and